Archive | Uncategorized RSS feed for this archive

 The best insurance is always the insurance you don’t have to use.
 But when the holidays creep up, so do the dangers.
 The last thing you want to be doing this time of year is filing an insurance claim.
 By remembering a few small details about the holiday, you can keep yourself protected and have an enjoyable time.

-If your car, house, or you are not covered by insurance, now is a good time to talk to one of the agents at Bennett and Porter.
+If your car, house, or you are not covered by insurance, now is a good time to talk to an agent.
 We can get you signed up before the holidays start and get you on the path to a great year end.

 What You Need to Know About Your Insurance Score

-Did you know, insurance companies don’t just come up with arbitrary numbers for your insurance premiums.
-Nor do they offer everyone the same insurance policy.
+Did you know insurance companies don’t just come up with arbitrary numbers for your premiums?
+Nor do they offer everyone the same policy.
 Nope.
 Much like financial lenders, insurance companies assess your risk (as a client) based on your insurance score.

 Never heard of insurance scores?
 You’re not alone.
 You see, most people know that when they get a ticket or have an accident, their insurance rates are liable to go up.
-But did you know that those incidents will affect your insurance score as well?
+Did you know that those incidents will affect your insurance score as well?

 So what is an insurance score?
-Well, no one has really figured out how the score is determined.
-However, insurance scores are likely affected by a few key factors including:
+Scores are likely affected by a few key factors including:

 -Accidents